gauborg/SFND_3D_Object_Tracking/README.md

 There can some ways in which the noise in the TTC estimate can be reduced and a higher accuracy can be achieved -
-- We can fuse the LI DAR data with radar sensor data which directly gives us range estimates
+- We can fuse the LIDAR data with radar sensor data which directly gives us range estimates
 - Additional data such as the orientation of the vehicle as it passes over a bump/pothole can be included in the calculations.
 (The inertial measurement unit IMU sensor can be used for this purpose).
 - We can fuse LIDAR data with camera images and kalman Filters for higher accuracy